 Check if the quoted price is including Vat.
 Some photographers quote prices excluding Vat, the vat then has to be paid by the customer which is another 23%.

-Some photographers quote very cheap prices as they don't have insurance, use standard or secondhand equipment including lenses and lighting and use practically no props, setup costs approx €1,000.
+Some photographers quote very cheap prices as they are just starting out and are inexperienced, this can be a gamble from your point of view, it might work or it could be a disaster also.
+They don't have insurance, use standard or secondhand equipment including lenses and lighting and use practically no props, setup costs approx €1,000.

-On the other hand other photographers are insured, use professional grade equipment and a selection of lenses (with a spare backup set, even pro equipment can fail) have a host of props from numerous blankets & wraps to beanbags and then there is the diffused lighting.
-They also have a range of accessories like portable heaters and white noise machines designed to relax newborn babies by simulating the sounds of being in the womb.
+On the other hand, other photographers are insured, use professional-grade equipment and a selection of lenses (with a spare backup set, even pro equipment can fail) have a host of props from numerous blankets & wraps to beanbags, frames etc... and then there is also the diffused lighting, a range of accessories like portable heaters and white noise machines designed to relax newborn babies by simulating the sounds of being in the womb.
 Setup costs €12,000 to €16,000

 The control of their equipment is vital, an experienced photographer uses their equipment in manual mode, while considerably more difficult it gives the photographer far more creative control on the resulting image and style of photograph.